 Less Sleep Associated with Increased Risk of Crashes for Young Drivers

-A study by Alexandra L. C. Martiniuk, M.Sc, Ph.D., of The George Institute for Global Health, Sydney, Australia, and colleagues suggests less sleep per night is associated with a significant increase in the risk for motor vehicle crashes for young drivers.
-(JAMA Pediatrics)
+A study by Alexandra L. C. Martiniuk, MSc, PhD, of the George Institute for Global Health, Sydney, Australia suggest inadequate sleep is associated with a significant increase in the risk for drowsy driving and motor vehicle crashes for young drivers.

-Questionnaire responses were analyzed from 19,327 newly licensed drivers from 17 to 24 years old who held a first-stage provisional license between June 2003 and December 2004.
-Researchers also analyzed licensing and police-reported crash data, with an average of 2 years of follow up.
+The study had 19,327 newly licensed drivers from 17-to-24-years-old respond to a questionnaire.
+These new drivers held a first-stage provisional license between June 2003 and December 2004.
+Researchers also analyzed licensing and police-reported crash data with an average of two years of follow up.

-On average, individuals who reported sleeping 6 or fewer hours per night had an increased risk for crash compared with those who reported sleeping more than 6 hours.
-Less weekend sleep was significantly associated with an increased risk for run-off-road crashes.
-Crashes for individuals who had less sleep per night (on average and on weekends) were significantly more likely to occur between 8 p.m. and 6 a.m.
+On average, individuals who reported sleeping six or fewer hours per night had an increased risk for crashes compared to those who reported sleeping more than six hours.
+Inadequate sleep on the weekends was also significantly associated with an increased risk for crashes.
+These crashes were most likely to occur between 8 p.m. and 6 a.m.